makerdao/dss-allocator/README.md

 Each AllocatorDAO has a unique Ilk (collateral type) with one VAT vault set up for it.

-- Each ilk supports a 1 trillion NST debt ceiling.
+- Each ilk supports a 1 trillion NST max debt ceiling.
 - Each Ilk has a special collateral token that is minted and locked in the system.
 - The collateral amount of each vault is 1 million WAD (i.e. 10^6 * 10^18 units of collateral token).
-- All the Ilks have a shared simple [oracle](https://github.com/makerdao/dss-allocator/blob/dev/src/AllocatorOracle.sol) that just returns a fixed price of 1 Million (which multiplied by the collateral amount makes sure the debt ceiling can indeed be reached).
+- All the Ilks have a shared simple [oracle](https://github.com/makerdao/dss-allocator/blob/dev/src/AllocatorOracle.sol) that just returns a fixed price of 1 Million (which multiplied by the collateral amount makes sure the max debt ceiling can indeed be reached).

 ### AllocatorVault